deluf/deluf.github.io/content/2025/remote-car.md

 - **Latency** is the main limitation of this architecture.
 You pay the price of being able to control the car from anywhere in the world with a higher latency (50~100 ms) compared to radio control.
 The main contributor to latency is network latency between the phone and the controller: even with a 5G-capable phone and a controller geographically close to the phone, this kind of latency will never get lower than a few tens of milliseconds, which is enough to comfortably control the car in most situations but not enough for extremely low latency applications such as high speed FPV control

 - **Video stabilization** is another limitation of the current architecture.
 This issue can either be solved in software (requires a buffer of at least a few frames, i.e., more latency) or in hardware (outside the scope of this project).
 Overall it's not that big of a deal imo

-- **Software** i aint no android dev - you can switch cameras but only twice, then it stops working.
-There probably are other bugs there (and also in the python code, which is not great by any means).
-Anyway, for a prototype it's more than enough